airtribe-projects/task-manager-api-AYushgupta4387/readme.md

 1. Completed all the APIs for CRUD operations.
 2. Improved error handling and HTTP status codes.
 3. Changed the folder structure to better it.

+### 3rd October to 5th October

+1. Sorry could not update daily logs.
+2. Completed backend with extra functionalities on 5th October 23:20.